 - 1. The student should contact the KU Security Department to sign the Criminal Offense Indication Participation Waiver and to provide any additional documentation requested. - a.
 In the event a student refuses to comply with the requirement for the release of all investigative records, the student will immediately be denied further consideration for admission or continuance in the School of Nursing. - 2.
-The student should contact each clinical site designee and schedule a meeting to discuss the background check results or provide the original criminal background check documentation to the authorized clinical designee for verification and review. - 3.
-If permission is granted, the student should request a letter be sent to the School of Nursing Dean, on agency letterhead, granting permission for the student to complete clinical hours at the agency.
-All correspondence must be on agency letterhead and all emails must be from agency email.
+The student may need to schedule a meeting to discuss the background check and provide additional details or answers to any questions relating to the results of their background check. - 3.
+The student may not begin clinical hours until written permission from the site/agency is received in the School of Nursing Administrative office AND an email indicating clinical clearance is received from the School of Nursing Administrative Assistant or School of Nursing Dean.